O-LavenderAshburn/clean_directory/README.md

 # cleandir

-cleandir is a simple Linux file deletion program. cleandir deletes files in a specified directory.
+cleandir is a simple Linux file deletion program. cleandir deletes **ALL** files in a specified directory.

 ## Usage
 `cleandir <path to dir>`